TramontaG/Teste-Front-FDTE/commit-history.md

     - Created modal
     - Made Ash's tooltips work
     - Translating pokemon types and getting the correct color for the tags

+# [10/23/2023 23:12]

+    - Making so that Ash can't capture more than 6 pokemons
+    - Created Modal that shows info for the captured pokemon